Space Thunder Kids

 Well, no worries, because some guys in Battlestar Galactica helmets show up for a dogfight in space with a fleet of Space Battle Cruiser Yamatos.
 I have no idea who these guys are or who’s on whose side.
 But space battle dogfights are always cool, so who cares?
 Then we cut to a couple space pilots standing in some guy’s office, and their faces are doing this really freaky flickering thing I can barely even describe.
 I thought these three were the pilots of Solar Mac 1, but now they’re in charge of Tiger SX-3, which is neither a promotion or demotion since it’s the same robot.
 Oh wait, now Tiger SX-3 is a completely different robot than the last time they showed him.
 And one of the crew is a little kid who has no experience with any type of combat, including but not limited to flying around in a giant robot.
 That’s exactly the sort of crack squadron you want manning your last, best hope: a child with no experience at all.
 But what do I expect from a race that designs radar that warns you of enemy attack only after the attack has already started?
 What’s really awesome is that this spaceworthy flying robot gets inside a giant spaceship of its own and then sits at the controls to fly it around, which means to get from here to there a crew of three has to get inside the giant robot and pilot it to get inside the giant spaceship and pilot it.

 Then it’s back to that battle between the Galactica guys and the fleet of Yamatos, and I still have no idea who these people are.
 Oh, OK, the Galactica guys are the humans I think, because they’re not blue and Tiger SX-3 shows up to smash the Yamato ships before taking on…I think that’s General Tim, but maybe it’s Saga.
 Whatever the case, he sends out “Super Shark with the Iron Ball” and “Super Lynx with the Thunder Axe,” two more giant robots armed with a ball and chain and an axe.
 You would think that if you had super giant transforming robot technology, you could come up with a more useful outer space weapon than a medieval axe and mace.
 But then, a giant robot flying through space while swinging around a big-ass axe looks pretty cool.
 Oh yeah, at this point Tiger SX-3 becomes an entirely different robot.
 Now he’s a Transformer.
 I forgot which one.
 The one that turns into a fire truck, I think.
-Also, he’s being piloted by an entirely different crew than the last one we saw a couple seconds ago.
+Also, he’s being piloted by a different crew than the last one we saw a couple seconds ago.

 After this fight, we cut to another robot and another robot crew, and another radar being manned by a sleeping guy even though they’re in the middle of a war.
 And once again the radar warns them when the evil armada has already started attacking.
 Baffled by this radar reading, a crew member asks for a visual even though they’re sitting in front of a giant windshield.
-This is when we find out that we’re back to Solar Mac 1, although he looks completely different than the last time we saw him, and this is a different crew.
-But that’s okay because a couple seconds later they show him again, and he’s back to being the robot with Mazinger’s head, and it turns out the problem was just that for a few frames, someone forgot to draw his head on him.
+This is when we find out that we’re back to Solar Mac 1, although he looks different than the last time we saw him, and this is a different crew.
+But that’s OK because a couple seconds later they show him again, and he’s back to being the robot with Mazinger’s head, and it turns out the problem was just that for a few frames, someone forgot to draw his head on him.
 Solar Mac One is fighting a fleet commanded by some guy we’ve never seen before, except that when they show the commander again, it’s back to being General Saga or Shark or whoever the blue guy with the handlebar mustache is.

 As a last ditch effort to defeat Solar Mac 1, the blue general calls out Super Lynx, who you will recall was destroyed a couple minutes ago in a different battle being commanded by a different person.
 But no worries, because now Super Lynx is a completely different robot yet again.
 In fact, he’s Raideen but red and with abs, because nothing completes your giant robot quite like adding abs that shoot out missiles.
 It’s way cooler than Solar Mac 1’s lasers that pop out of his boobs.
 At some point during this battle the crew of Solar Mac 1 becomes an entirely different crew yet again, but at this point, things like this shouldn’t even phase you.
 Solar Mac 1 also has to fly down to earth and fight another robot with a big hook hand.
 This fight is awesome, and you know it’s awesome because the artist drew in some lens flares.

-Anyway, after Solar Mac 1 beats that other completely unexplained robot — as if you ever need an explanation for a fight involving a giant purple robot with a hook arm — we cut to some dude we’ve never seen before who is apparently the sole surviving commander of the Dark Overlord’s forces.
+Anyway, after Solar Mac 1 beats that other completely unexplained robot—as if you ever need an explanation for a fight involving a giant purple robot with a hook arm—we cut to some dude we’ve never seen before who is apparently the sole surviving commander of the Dark Overlord’s forces.
 This guy looks human and commands some blue guys in stupid hats.
 He tangles with Tiger SX-3, which is back to being piloted by the first crew we saw.
 Unfortunately, I don’t know what Tiger SX-3 looks like in this scene, because this commander’s forces are so lame that Tiger SX-3 doesn’t even have to get out of his spaceship to beat them.
 Meanwhile, Kim Il-sung double crosses General Mon and decides that the war between the Alliance and the Dark Emperor has left the Earth ripe for the plucking.
 So even though all this guy has is an animated loop of the same tanks driving through the mountains, he launches his own assault on planet Earth, which consists of driving his tanks through a tunnel and never being heard from again.

 And then we cut to Flint from GI Joe leading a commando raid on…wait.
 Who the hell is this?
 Oh, it’s that evil human commander of one of the fleets, the one who presumably got blown up by Tiger SX-3.
 I guess he escaped somehow, and now it’s up to the commandos to take him down.
 And just for the hell of it, a bunch of evil giant robots get launched and Solar Mac 1 kicks their asses, only now Solar Mac 1 looks like the second version of Tiger SX-3.
 Which I guess is only fair since the first time we saw Tiger SX-3 he looked just like Solar Mac 1.
 When this general discovers the Dark Emperor has been defeated, he surrenders and is forgiven and we all learn a valuable lesson about peace, the abolition of weapons of mass destruction, and how the leaders of the world should bend to the will of the people, and not the other way around.